theikosB/Travelling-Salesman_DAA/README.md

-# Traveling Salesman Problem : Heuristic Approaches
+# Traveling Salesman Problem (Heuristic Approaches)

 This project implements and visualizes heuristic solutions to the **Traveling Salesman Problem (TSP)** using Python.
 It focuses on practical, scalable methods such as **Nearest Neighbor**, **Nearest Fragment (multi-start NN)**, and **Local Improvement** heuristics like **2-opt** and **k-opt**.

 The goal is to balance **solution quality**, **runtime efficiency**, and **visual clarity**.

----

 ## Features